AyushPatel-215/notes-nodejs/README.md

   ```

   #### removeNote(title)
 - It will load all notes using loadNotes() function.
-Then checks if there is note whose title matches with title of given note, then it removes it from the notes.json file and if not, then it will print Error message as 'Note not exists!'.
+Then checks if there is note whose title matches with title of given note, then it removes it from the notes.json file and if not, then it will print Error message as 'Note delete sucessfully!'.

   - To remove a note
   ```sh